25+ Things to do with Kids in Prince Edward County 🍦

 16. The state-of-the-art skate park, also on the Picton fairgrounds, caters to beginner and intermediate skaters, and features bowls, hips, spines, a clam shell, flat banks, rails, hubbas, manual pads, ledges, curbs and gaps.
 (If you know what any of that means, then you know where to go!)

-18. Spend a day riding horses at Harper Run Stables, Diamond J Ranch or Hadherway Farms.
-All offer group or private lessons and day or summer camps, giving kids a taste for life on the ranch.
+18. Spend a day riding horses at Diamond J Ranch, which offers group or private lessons and day or summer camps, giving kids a taste for life on the ranch.
 Diamond J also offers scenic rides for families, with ponies for kids and inexperienced riders of any level welcome.
 Archway Connections also offers day camps and retreats with horses and donkeys – for kids big and small alike.
+Please contact outfitters directly for availability.

 But what about wine?